 The seven permanent residents and their part-time neighbors might not always have it quiet, but living on the 37-acre island at the mouth of Roche Harbor is guaranteed to be entertaining.
-Whether you inhabit a million dollar, architect-designed home or you camp in 30-year-old canvas tents perched on a wooden platforms as members of a third-generation island family, Pearl Island holds a treasure chest full of memories.
+Whether you inhabit a million-dollar, architect-designed home or you choose to camp in 30-year-old canvas tents perched on wooden platforms as members of a third-generation island family, Pearl Island holds a treasure chest full of memories.

-In fact, one family organizers an annual scavenger hunt for their children.
-They also enjoy hollering greetings to kayakers on Washington State’s smallest state park on one-acre Posey Island lying a quarter mile offshore from Pearl Island’s northwest corner.
+In fact, one family organizes an annual scavenger hunt for their children.
+They also enjoy hollering greetings to kayakers on Washington State’s smallest state park on one-acre Posey Island lying a quarter-mile offshore from Pearl Island’s northwest corner.
 One unique feature of this marine park is that all boaters can enjoy the island named for its wildflowers, campsites are reserved only for human- or wind-powered watercraft.

 (Photo courtesy of Washington State Dept. of Ecology)

 Roche Harbor can be entered on either side of Pearl Island, but the safest route is on its west end.
-We were fortunate that the tide was high enough for our sailboat’s keel to pass through the east entrance, a shortcut, when our transmission failed in Spieden Channel.
-Twilight, calm wind, and little current (a rare occurrence in the riptide riddled waterway) allowed us to use our 10-foot inflatable with a 15-horsepower outboard to tow our heavy boat into the harbor.
+We were fortunate that the tide was high enough for our sailboat’s keel to pass through the east entrance, a shortcut when our transmission failed in Spieden Channel.
+Twilight, calm wind, and little current (a rare occurrence in the riptide-riddled waterway) allowed us to use our 10-foot inflatable with a 15-horsepower outboard to tow our heavy-displacement boat into the harbor.
 God answered our prayers.
 We spent an expensive week tied up to a dock awaiting a replacement transmission, but we couldn’t think of a better place to be marooned.

 “Then they cry out to the Lord in their trouble, And He brings them out of their distresses.
 He calms the storm, So that its waves are still.
 Then they are glad because they are quiet; So He guides them to their desired haven.”
 (Psalm 107:28-30, NKJV)